AsgrimS/squirro-coding-task/README.md

 - Optimize for production.
 (For example, use gunicorn instead of uvicorn, use nginx as a reverse proxy, etc.)

 ### Project assumptions
-- The API is does not require authentication.
+- The API does not require authentication.
 - MongoDB was chosen as the database because it is easy to setup, use and is easier to scale horizontally than a relational database.
 (Also I wanted to work with something new)
 - Everything is dockerized.
 No need to install anything on the host machine. (except docker and docker-compose).
-- Since FastAPI is used, the API is async by default.
+- Since FastAPI is used, the API is async by default and tests are async.
 (This is why the MongoDB client is also async.)